Sheldonwl/rpi-cluster-k3s/README.md

 # rpi-cluster-k3s
-This is an instruction on how to build a six node Raspberry Pi cluster running K3s: Lightweigt Kubernetes
+This is a guide on how to build a six node Raspberry Pi cluster running K3s: Lightweigt Kubernetes